People chattering. Phones ringing. Keyboards clacking. Fax machines running tirelessly.

 Most call centers consist of cubicles with multiple employees lined up side by side.
 This is essential for making use of the space and fitting as many employees as possible into one office.

 However, this also makes for a lot of noise.
-One way around this is to put partitions made of sound-absorbing material between each of your agents.
-Many call centers do this, and it can work really well—even when you have employees sitting right next to each other in cubicles.
+One way around this is to put flexible office dividers or partitions made of sound-absorbing material between each of your call center operators.
+Many call centers do this, and it can work really well — even when you have employees sitting right next to each other in cubicles.

 7. Get Silent Keyboards